-New employees and temporary staff who started with OPB in 2019 received accessibility training that met the requirements of the IASR.
-Our contracts with third parties bind them to meeting their obligations to us under the AODA and the IASR, and we periodically review their compliance to these requirements.
+New employees and temporary staff who started with OPB in 2021 received accessibility training that met the requirements of the IASR.
+New and existing contracts with third parties bind them to meeting their obligations to us under the AODA and the IASR.